What's in YOUR wallet?: Spending strategies

 If the pennies-first big spender has fewer than $5$ pennies before a transaction, he has fewer than $5$ pennies after the transaction.
 Therefore the pennies-first big spender never carries more than $4$ pennies, and the state space is reduced to only $1065$ states.
 Computing the dominant eigenvector of the transition matrix shows that the expected number of coins is $5.74$.
 This is only $1$ coin more than the minimum possible value, $4.7$.
 So spending pennies first actually gets you quite close to the fewest coins on average.

-One computes the expected numbers of quarters, dimes, nickels, and pennies for the pennies-first big spender to be $1.12$, $1.27$, $1.35$, and $2.00$.
+The expected numbers of quarters, dimes, nickels, and pennies for the pennies-first big spender are $1.12$, $1.27$, $1.35$, and $2.00$.
 This raises a question.
 Is the expected number of pennies not just approximately $2$ but exactly $2$?
 Imagine that the pennies-first big spender is actually two people, one who holds the pennies, and the other who holds the quarters, dimes, and nickels.
 When presented with a price $c$ to pay, these two people can behave collectively as a pennies-first big spender without the penny holder receiving information from his partner.
-If the person with the pennies can pay for $c \bmod 5$, then he does; if not, he receives $5 - (c \bmod 5)$ pennies from the cashier.
+If the penny holder can pay for $c \bmod 5$, then he does; if not, he receives $5 - (c \bmod 5)$ pennies from the cashier.
 Since the penny holder doesn't need any information from his partner, all five possible states are equally likely, and the expected number of pennies is exactly $2$.